 Lesson 1 of the SOFF Foundation course.
+Note that shorter versions of this Key Article contain only half the facts.

 For over three decades, ITIL's dominant best practice stature concealed four pivotal facts and that overall, it made a crucial oversight.
 ITIL missed something vital out - the process root cause of weak support.